CliffLolo/style_guide/README.md

 ├── snapshots
 └── tests
 ```
+NOTE: All data sources and models must be documented from the very begining of development.
+This will help us achieve an optimal data culture.

+Data documentation is the dolution not something that results from the solution.
 ## Models
 - All model names must be unique
 - Staging models must be of the form ```stg_[source]__[entity]s.sql```